FineTouch Dermatology Call Us

-Juvederm is an injectable filler composed mainly of a natural sugar called hyalauronic acid, also known as hyaluronate or hyaluronan.
+Juvederm is an injectable filler composed mainly of a natural sugar called hyaluronic acid, also known as hyaluronate or hyaluronan.
 This carbohydrate polymer has been nick named, the “goo” compound, which is commonly found in the extra cellular matrix.
 It is also a major constituent of synovial fluid found in joints.
 Hyaluron enables the fluid to function as a lubricant and contributes to its viscosity.
-In addition to the joints, hyaluronic acid is also found in the skin, muscles and tendons.
+Additionally to the joints, hyaluronic acid is also found in the skin, muscles and tendons.

-As a cosmetic injection, Juvederm is used to fill in the deep creases in the skin, particularly “smile lines” (also known as nasolabial folds).
+As a cosmetic injection, Juvederm is used to fill in the deep creases in the skin, particularly the parenthesis around the mouth, also known as nasolabial folds.
 It can also fill in recesses in the skin’s surface formed by acne scar tissue.

 Since lips tend to lose their volume with age, Juvederm injections can be used as a lip enhancement to make them more plump and full.